![]() deutsches Glossar |

 SIDING

-2) Outside of North America, a track that may not be used for regular
+2) Outside of North America, a shunting track that may not be used for regular

 train movements.